 - Be gentle, over washing and scrubbing can make things worse – causing dryness, irritation or inflammation.
 You don’t have to wash more often than normal, just twice a day and after sweating is fine for most people.
 The black colour of blackheads is not dirt so you can’t scrub it away!

 - Be kind to your skin and avoid using harsh products, such as facial scrubs, astringents and exfoliants on problem areas.
 Instead, wash regularly with lukewarm water and a mild soap, using your fingers rather than a washcloth – and don’t scrub!

 - If acne around your hairline is a problem – try shampooing your hair every day, particularly if its oily.
 It’s also a good idea to keep your hair off your face as much as possible.

 - When you have a problem with oily skin the last thing you want to do is add more – so avoid using oily or greasy cosmetics, sunscreens or hairstyling products.
 Look for products labelled ‘water-based’ or ‘non-comedogenic’, which are less likely to block your skin pores and cause acne or make it worse.

 - Using non-prescription (over-the-counter) anti-bacterial washes, such as pHisohex as part of your daily routine may help too – they are designed to kill bacteria and remove the dirt and oils that block skin pores.

 When simple skin care and self-help remedies are not working to clear things up, or you have severe acne, it’s time to see your doctor or other healthcare provider.
 They can advise you on the best treatment for the severity and type of acne you have.

 ALWAYS READ THE LABEL.
-USE ONLY AS DIRECTED.
-IF SYMPTOMS PERSIST, SEE YOUR HEALTHCARE PROFESSIONAL.
+FOLLOW THE DIRECTIONS FOR USE.
+IF SYMPTOMS PERSIST TALK TO YOUR HEALTHCARE PROFESSIONAL.